yevhen/Streamstone/README.md

 ## Building from source [![Build status](https://ci.appveyor.com/api/projects/status/3rsmwblor11b6inq/branch/master?svg=true)](https://ci.appveyor.com/project/yevhen/streamstone/branch/master)

+NOTE: Currently automated build scripts can be run only on Windows but it's possible to produce binary on Linux by using dotnet cli tooling (ie `dotnet build`).
+To build Streamstone binaries on Windows you will need to have Visual Studio 17 Update 3 or higher, .NET Core SDK 2.0 and .NET Framework 4.6.1 or higher.

-To build Streamstone's binaries, just clone the repository and build solution from Visual Studio (2015, 2017, .NET 4.6), Alternatively, run the following command from solution's root directory:
+To build Streamstone from cli on Windows, run the following command from solution's root directory:

-    > Nake.bat
+    > Nake.bat package

 For a list of available commands run `Nake.bat -T`.

-> NOTE: To run unit tests you will need to have Azure Storage Emulator 5.1 or higher.
+> NOTE: To run unit tests you will need to have Azure Storage Emulator 5.2 or higher.
 Alternatively, you could run unit tests against real storage by setting storage account connection string to **Streamstone-Test-Storage** user-level environment variable.

 ## Design